rkarn/GNNforMutability-Analysis-Circuits/README.md

      - CounterMUX
      - FSMOR
   7. The notebook `M(v) on Trojanized Netlist.ipynb` contains the source code to calculate structural manipulation metric on netlist obtained from Trojan injection, i.e. from `verilog_benchmark_circuits_Trojan` folder.
+  8. `reviewer's concern address.ipynb` contains the additional analyses performed in response to the journal reviewers' comments after the initial submission.
+Rather than modifying the primary experimental pipeline, this notebook reuses the preprocessed graph dataset to conduct supplementary experiments, including component-weight sensitivity analysis, comparison between the composite structural manipulability score and its individual structural components, and other reviewer-requested validation studies.
+It also generates the tables and figures incorporated into the revised manuscript, providing a reproducible record of all experiments added specifically to address the review process while leaving the original methodology and main results unchanged.

 #### To start the experiment, please follow the order above.